AGrush/Typescript/README.md

 <img src="https://i.postimg.cc/7Pp9gfmd/3.png" width="100%"/>

-## Final structure of match report app
+## Final structure of match report app.

 <img src="https://i.postimg.cc/mDY1rYVY/4.png" width="100%"/>

+### notes
+- static methods on classes can be called off the class
+- regular methods on classes can be called off an instance of the class